balenaltd/handbook/Calamari.md

-Here’s a [guide](https://balena.calamari.io/absence/main-new.do#/absence/absence/apply.do) of how-to-use the main features of our time-off service Calamari.
+Here’s a guideof how-to-use the main features of our time-off service Calamari.

 At first, you can log in with your @balena.io e-mail account, using the Google login option.